02 Apr Beached on Sable Island, Artifacts with Missing Stories

 Beached Item #2

-A couple of ‘homemade’ backpacks (?) washed ashore a few kilometres apart.
+A couple of ‘homemade’ backpacks or duffle bags (?) washed ashore a few kilometres apart.
 Each was made of a woven polypropylene ‘feed’ bag (marked as having a 25 kg capacity), with red fabric shoulder straps and what appeared to be closure straps (blue) at the neck of the bag.
 However each bag had been tightly closed with a single black plastic cable tie.
 Stitching (a two thread wrapped edge overlock stitch) around the edges of the bags was used to fashion loops at each lower corner.
 The backpacks were about 70 cm long and 30 cm wide.
 Both bags were empty.

 Beached Item #3